 As an Android user, you may find it upset when your Android device is stuck in a boot loop.
-Similarly, it can be an annoying issue when you see your Samsung phone keeps restarting.
-When the issue arises, questions such as “why does my Samsung phone keep restarting?” and “what to do if Samsung phone keeps restarting?” might pop up in your mind.
-Nevertheless, this error can frequently occur among Samsung Galaxy S9/S8/S7 users.
+Similarly, it can be an annoying issue when you see your Samsung phone keeps restarting, keeps shutting off and restarting, restarts randomly and is hot.
+When those happen, questions such as “Why does Samsung Galaxy S7 keep restarting by itself?” and “What to do if Samsung phone keeps restarting?” might pop up in your mind.
+What’s worse, this error can frequently bother Samsung Galaxy S9/S8/S7 users.

 On the other hand, software issues are more difficult to be detected because it varies from models to models.
 Nevertheless, It can always result from the recent changes to your Samsung phones.

-You can check and release the storage under the “Settings” app: Settings > System > Storage > Cached data.
+To clear cached data on your Samsung phone, you can release the storage under the “Settings” app: Settings > System > Storage > Cached data.

 Before restoring to the factory settings, it is highly important to back up your Samsung data, involving photos, contacts, call logs and other important data.
 To factory reset Samsung Galaxy S9/S8/S7 devices, you can: